ahensel/wag/README.md

 ```
   node test.js
 ```
 The tests calculate the root-mean-squared of the results as compared to sample inputs.
-Worst-case RMS is 7.0027.
-Anything below 7 is good.
-Anything above 7 is worse than no estimation at all.
+Worst-case RMS for our current data set is 7.0027, based on not estimating (setting all estimates to the same size).
+Lower is better.
+0 can only be achieved by cheating.
+2.83 is the best fit for our current data set while sizing to nearest fibonacci numbers.
+How low can we go?